 So what we’re proposing is a game, to open up the possibility of this kind of transformation to all those for whom “New Jersey” represents one of the most interesting, most challenging, and most rewarding opportunities for social, economic, and environmental action.
 And I personally want to invite you to play a key role in initiating the game, which is to see transformation “go viral” in the state of New Jersey.

 There are many ways to play.
 You can join us in exploring the opportunities that open up in the game.
 How can you become a servant leader and be an inspiration to others?
 How can you alter your own perceptions and interpretations so as foster, within yourself, integrity, generosity, and accountability?
 And how can we together use this to inspire others?

 If you’re interested, we invite you to use this site as a whiteboard for sharing these ideas.
 Become a contributor to the game.
-Join us on Slack (send us your email and we’ll send you an invitation), or suggest other ways we can collaborate effectively with you or your organization.
+Contact us and we’ll send you our latest invitation, or suggest other ways we can collaborate effectively with you or your organization.
 Because while we know that cooperation is essential, we mostly find ourselves in competition with one another, over resources, ideas, and share of mind — as nonprofits, as well as for-profits and private individuals — and we need to develop chaordic enterprises that form and re-form as we need them in order to make meaningful change.

 To understand more about chaordic organizations, it’s worth reading up on Dee Hock (the creator of the global Visa network), and taking a look at http://www.chaordic.org/history.html (the organization is apparently no longer operating, but the philosophy and strategy are clearly spelled out at this legacy site).
 The Transformation Game will initially be an idea, then a conversation amongst a group of friends, and then perhaps a more formal network… making the path by walking it.